-Table 1: Summary Performance on Settlement Agreement Requirements 6 Table 2: Baseline, Timeline, and Interim Benchmarks for Case Manager Caseloads Within the Required Limits Table 3: Baseline, Timeline, and Interim Benchmarks for Case Manager Caseloads More Than 125% of the Required Limit Table 4: Caseload Size for OHAN Case Managers (September 30, 2019) .
+Table 1: Summary Performance on Settlement Agreement Requirements 6 Table 2: Baseline, Timeline, and Interim Benchmarks for Case Manager Caseloads Within the Required Limits Table 3: Baseline, Timeline, and Interim Benchmarks for Case Manager Caseloads More Thar 1 125% of the Required Limit Table 4: Caseload Size for OHAN Case Managers (September 30, 2019) .
 57 Table 5: Percentage of Workers with Caseloads More than 180%, 170%, and 160% of the Required Caseload Standard (September 30, 2019) .
 58 Table 6: Baseline, Timeline, and Interim Benchmarks for Supervisors Within the Required Workload Limits Table 7: Baseline, Timeline, and Interim Benchmarks for Supervisor Workload More than 125 5% of the Required Limit .
 59 Table 8: Baseline, Timeline, and Interim Benchmarks for Appropriateness of Decision Not to Investigate Referral Alleging Institutional Abuse and/or Neglect .
 74 Table 9: Baseline, Timeline, and Interim Benchmarks for Timely Initiation of Investigations .
 78 Table 10: Baseline, Timeline, and Interim Benchmarks for Contact with All Necessary Core Witnesses during the Investigation .
 80 Table 11: Contact with Necessary Core Witnesses during Investigations by Type of Core Witness (September 2019) .
-82 Table 12: Baseline, Timeline, and Interim Benchmarks for Appropriate Case Decisions Table 13: Baseline, Timeline, and Interim Benchmarks for Timely Completion of Investigation Table 14: Foster Care Entries and Exits (April - September 2019) Table 15: Baseline, Timeline, and Interim Benchmarks for Placing Class Members Outside of Congregate Care Placements Table 16: Types of Placements for Children (September 30, 2019) Table 17: Baseline, Timeline, and Interim Benchmarks for Placing Class Members Ages 12 ar Under Outside of Congregate Care Placements Table 18: Types of Placements for Children Ages 12 and Under (September 30, 2019) Table 19: Types of Placements for Children Ages Seven to 12 (September 30, 2019) Table 20: Exceptions for Placement of Children Ages Six and Under .
-96 Table 21: Baseline, Timeline, and Interim Benchmarks for Placing Class Members With At 105 Least One of Their Siblings Table 22: Sibling Placements for Children Entering Placement (April - September 2019) Table 23: Baseline, Timeline, and Interim Benchmarks for Sibling Visits Table 24: Baseline, Timeline, and Interim Benchmarks for Parent-Child Visits Table 25: Interim Benchmarks Timeline for Comprehensive Medical Assessments Table 26: Interim Benchmarks Timeline for Periodic Preventative Visits Table 27: Interim Benchmarks Timeline for Developmental Assessments.
-Table 28: Interim Benchmarks Timeline for Initial Deptal Examinations Table 28: Interim Benchmarks Timeline for Initial Dental Examinations Table 29: Interim Benchmarks Timeline for Periodic Dental Exams 123
+82 Table 12: Baseline, Timeline, and Interim Benchmarks for Appropriate Case Decisions .
+83 Table 13: Baseline, Timeline, and Interim Benchmarks for Timely Completion of Investigation ns Table 14: Foster Care Entries and Exits (April - September 2019) Table 15: Baseline, Timeline, and Interim Benchmarks for Placing Class Members Outside of Congregate Care Placements Table 16: Types of Placements for Children (September 30, 2019) Table 17: Baseline, Timeline, and Interim Benchmarks for Placing Class Members Ages 12 and Under Outside of Congregate Care Placements Table 18: Types of Placements for Children Ages 12 and Under (September 30, 2019) Table 19: Types of Placements for Children Ages Seven to 12 (September 30, 2019) Table 20: Exceptions for Placement of Children Ages Six and Under .
+96 Table 21: Baseline, Timeline, and Interim Benchmarks for Placing Class Members With At Least One of Their Siblings Table 22: Sibling Placements for Children Entering Placement (April - September 2019) 1 Table 23: Baseline, Timeline, and Interim Benchmarks for Sibling Visits Table 24: Baseline, Timeline, and Interim Benchmarks for Parent-Child Visits 1 Table 25: Interim Benchmarks Timeline for Comprehensive Medical Assessments 1 Table 26: Interim Benchmarks Timeline for Periodic Preventative Visits 1 Table 27: Levis Devisits 1 Table 27: Interim Benchmarks Timeline for Developmental Assessments Table 28: Interim Benchmarks Timeline for Initial Dental Examinations 1 Table 20: Least Dental Examinations 1 Table 29: Interim Benchmarks Timeline for Periodic Dental Exams 125